-The group meets with ZSR Trustees and staff, issue experts and engaged community members for two days, up to three times a year, in locations across the state.
+From 2012-2019, the Foundation convened two cohorts of Community Leadership Council members to meet with ZSR Trustees and staff, issue experts and engaged community members for two days, up to three times a year, in locations across the state.

-The goals of the CLC are to:
+The goals of the CLC were to:

 - Facilitate the creation of a network of NC leaders with an enhanced understanding of ZSR, North Carolina and issues of importance to the State;

 - Structure the process in a way that provides the Foundation’s staff with an opportunity for co-learning with the members of the CLC; and

 - As the CLC members’ understanding of the Foundation and the State increases, utilize the expertise of the group to advance the work of the Foundation.